sensu/sensu-chef/README.md

 Please see the [documentation for the run state helper methods](#helper-modules-and-methods) for more information.

-This cookbook comes with a tool to generate the certificates and datam bag items.
+This cookbook comes with a tool to generate the certificates and data bag items.
 If the integrity of the certificates is ever compromised, you must regenerate and redeploy them.

 ```
 cd examples/ssl